See the Nav Map Legend for details about the various symbols shown by the map.

 Picture above: High level view of the airport diagram of EDDH.

 Picture above: Detailed view of the airport diagram.
-Shows blue gates on the right and a few green general aviation ramp parking on the left.
+Shows blue gates on the right and a few green general aviation ramp parking spots on the left.
 Long displaced threshold of runway 33 is visible.
+Dashed yellow lines indicate taxi paths.

 Map Context Menu